-4.2.1.1 Mapping of needs, barriers, actors and target groups for capacity strengthening.
+Mapping of needs, barriers, actors and target groups for capacity strengthening

 In order to ensure that the CS activities are well suited and designed to maximise CS for researchers of different countries, socio-economic settings, disciplines, sectors and career stages, the first step will be to do a comprehensive mapping.
-The mapping will include needs and barriers (logistic, legal, financial) for CS, as well as actors that can organise or collaborate on the CS activities.
+The mapping will include needs and barriers (logistic, legal, financial) for CS, as well as actors and existing structures and platforms that can organise or collaborate on the CS activities.
+An overview of the already completed mapping exercises done by other initiatives will be used as a starting point to optimise the use of resources.
+Precautions will be taken to promote equity and gender equity and diversity (including gender, geographical origin, socioeconomic setting etc.).
 The mapping will be performed at a general level at the start of the OHAMR partnership and followed up for the planning of each annual work programme, to meet the needs of the scientific questions addressed that year.